Semicolonstartingtexts/conversationhubstandards/standards.md

 Unstack… if starting a system command unstacks the system speech referred to by or which is the phrase which follows the word unstack as the unstack gesture would if used on system speech stacked or info unstack gesture if used on the response to the ask… system command or info gesture

 Unstack… and leave... if starting a system command unstacks the system speech referred to by or which is the phrase which follows the word unstack as the unstack gesture would if used on system speech stacked or info unstack gesture if used on the response to the ask… system command or info gesture and leaves in place of the response the intention which follows leave stacked as the unstack and info unstack gestures would when used an even number of times on the same response or focused phrase or word

-Untrack… if starting a system command, stops the tracking of the described system speech

-Make a way.../make it a way…  following with a phrase describing a way to be stacked if starting a system command stacks the permitting current mapping the user is in on the way, or permitting role’s self if explicitly described

-Lose the way/ways... following with a phrase describing ways or the way to unstack from the described target, if explicitly described, or current mapping the user or other role’s self is in otherwise, if a way or multiple ways match the description, with the user noticing the reason a way or multiple ways weren’t unstacked if there is a reason or are multiple reasons

 Communication System Commands